Loot box: United States

 In the wake of the May 2022 Norwegian Consumer Council's report on loot boxes, fifteen advocacy groups wrote an open letter to the Federal Trade Commission urging them to evaluate FIFA and its Ultimate Team packs for its "manipulative design abuses", based on evidence from the Norwegian report.

+Genshin Impact's developer MiHoYo settled with the FTC in January 2025 to end a lawsuit brought by the FTC over loot boxes.
+The FTC claimed that Genshin Impact players under 16 years of age could purchase loot boxes, failed to disclose the odds of obtaining goods from loot boxes or their real-world costs, and used dark pattern tactics to draw players to buy loot boxes.
+In addition to paying the FTC $20 million, MiHoYo says they will implement controls to prevent younger players from purchasing loot boxes without parental approval, and improve disclosure around loot boxes.

+South America

+Brazil

+Brazil's government passed Lei 15.211/2025, which among other provisions to regulate digital content for minors, bans the sales of games including loot box mechanics to children under 18, with the enforcement to start in March 2026.

 Multi-national

 In September 2018, members from the gambling commissions from fifteen European nations, including Austria, the Czech Republic, France, Ireland, Latvia, the Netherlands, Norway, Poland, Portugal, Spain, UK, as well as the state of Washington from the United States, announced a collaborative effort to "address the risks created by the blurring of lines between gaming and gambling".
 While the group's specific focus will be on skin gambling sites, they will be looking to "ensure that features within games, such as loot boxes, do not constitute gambling under national laws".

 Self-regulation

 Video game industry bodies have generally stated that they cannot regulate loot boxes as gambling unless the law of their countries specify what counts as gambling within games.